yuleizhuai/yuleizhuai.github.io/_posts/Open_language/2020-06-23-introducing.markdown

 ------

 **Lisa**: Okay, we are back.
-So we learned a lot of good words and phrases today, but let's talk more about introducing ourselves naturally.
+So we learned a lot of good words and phrases`n.短语；词组` today, but let's talk more about introducing ourselves naturally.

 **Adam**: Okay, so in the lesson today, Sue said, "I work in education" and Bob said, "I'm a teacher."